 Often, compromise negotiations may take place against a backdrop of legal proceedings having already been initiated by one or more of the parties.
-This may occur, for instance, because one party finds it necessary to initiate legal proceedings as a means of persuading the other party
+This may occur, for instance, because one party finds it necessary to initiate legal proceedings as a means of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.